GaryStanton/phaser3-merged-input/README.md

 v1.2.7 - 2021-07-06
 Changed the order of buffer/pressed checking in update loop.

+v1.2.8 - 2021-07-23
+Added gamepad directions to interaction buffer/presses to match keyboard interactions.

 ## Credits
 Written by [Gary Stanton](https://garystanton.co.uk)
 Built from the [Plugin Starter Kit](https://github.com/nkholski/phaser-plugin-starter) by Niklas Berg
 Demo sprites by [Nicolae Berbece](https://opengameart.org/content/free-keyboard-and-controllers-prompts-pack)
+With thanks for contributions by @zewa666 and @bbugh

 ---